 Research Theme: Creative Arts Practice, Digital Humanities, Identities in Transformation, Making Ireland, Manuscript, Book and Print Culture

-Event Type: Arts and Culture, Careers, Classes, Lectures and Seminars, Public, Workshops and Training
+Event Category: Arts and Culture, Careers, Classes, Lectures and Seminars, Public, Workshops and Training

 Type of Event: One-time event